isc-projects/isc-dnssec-guide/doc/getting-started.rst

    unless your recursive server has built-in hardware to perform cryptographic computations.

-2. *System memory*: DNSSEC leads to larger answer sets, and occupies more memory space.
+2. *System memory*: DNSSEC leads to larger answer sets and occupies more memory space.

-3. *Network interfaces*: although DNSSEC does increase the amount of DNS traffic overall, it is unlikely that you need to upgrade your network interface card (NIC) on the name server, unless you have some truly outdated hardware.
+3. *Network interfaces*: although DNSSEC does increase the amount of DNS traffic overall, it is unlikely that you need to upgrade your network interface card (NIC) on the name server unless you have some truly outdated hardware.

-One of the factors to consider is the destinations of your current DNS traffic.
-If your current users spend a lot of time visiting ``.gov`` websites, you should expect a bigger jump in all of the above categories when validation is enabled, because ``.gov`` is more than 90% signed.
+One factor to consider is the destinations of your current DNS traffic.
+If your current users spend a lot of time visiting ``.gov`` websites, you should expect a jump in all of the above categories when validation is enabled, because ``.gov`` is more than 90% signed.
 This means that more than 90% of the time, your validating resolver will be doing what is described in